 RLS: Oh, generally speaking, rough water.
-Oh, thunderstorms, they come after in the summertime.
+Thunderstorms that come up during the summertime.
 At times when you get desperate, you haven't worked for four or five days, so you think, "All right, I'm going to take a chance and I think I can work today."
 But maybe you really shouldn't have gone out.
 But you put the dredge on the bottom, you're bouncing up and down and you say, "Well, I think I can take it.
 I can handle this."
-The worst thing that could possibly happen is you break the cable.
-You only have one cable and it hatches the dredge to the front of the boat.
+The last thing that could possibly happen, the worst thing that could possibly happen is you break the cable.
+You only have one cable that attaches the dredge to the front of the boat.
 Once that cable goes away, the dredge ends up behind the boat.
 Now, you have to call another boat.
 Now, you're in rough water conditions.
 The only thing that you can do is cut the chains off the back and drop the entire conveyer to the bottom and sail in.
-You go back out the next day on the bay to pick up the conveyer.
-This means that somebody's going to have to bring a cutting torch out to you, so you can cut your conveyer off the back end of the boat.
+Then you go back out the next day on a [convey?] to pick up the conveyor.
+This means that somebody's going to have to bring a cutting torch out to you, so you can cut your conveyor off the back end of the boat.
 It's happened at times.
 It's happened a few times, only once to me.

-SW: Now, is it easy, of course, with the different radar and different instruments to tell where you are at.
-Do you think you can turn around, say if you have got foggy conditions?
+SW: Now, is it easy, of course, with the different radar and different instruments to tell where you are at out there.
+Is it easy to get turned around, say, if you've got foggy conditions?

 RLS: Definitely, yes.
 Many times, on a foggy day, you'll have, I'll say, a southeast or a southwest wind, but the wind can switch by a little bit.
 Now, due to the fact that our compasses are usually located close to the gauges, gauges are magnetic, so is the compass.
-The compass always gets thrown off to the gauge.
+The compass always gets thrown off to the gauges.
 So, the compass is not entirely accurate.
 The only thing that you can depend on then is the LORAN to locate you.
-LORAN, nine times of ten because of inefficiency, many times will go down on a foggy day.
+LORAN, nine times out of ten because of inefficiency, many times will go down on a foggy day.
 You'll get the top line, but you won't get the bottom line.
 So, you can locate yourself in one direction, but not in the other.
-So, you'll end up picking the conveyer saying, "Oh, well, I have to sail in.
+So, you'll end up picking the conveyor saying, "Oh, well, I have to sail in.
 I'm going to go in shore."
-The compass doesn't work anymore because it's being drawn off at a gauge, as the LORAN doesn't work, and you only have the top line.
-You really don't know where you are.
-So, you could put the conveyer on the bottom and follow the bottom because you know what the bottom looks like.
+The compass doesn't work anymore because it's being drawn off by the gauges, the LORAN doesn't work because you only have the top line, and you really don't know where you are.
+So, you could put the conveyor on the bottom and follow the bottom because you know what the bottom looks like.
 But you can't do that because you might be in uncertified water.
-So, you have to put the conveyer on board.
+So, you have to put the conveyor on board.
 So, you can get any number of problems that way, too, with the location, which has happened to me.

-SW: You come back by not only using the instruments, but is there a certain part of instinct or just knowing where you are at?
+SW: You come back by - not only using the instruments, but is there a certain part of instinct or just knowing where you're at?